University of Texas at San Antonio: Park West Campus

-Located less than 2 miles west of the Main campus, the 125-acre Park West Campus is currently home to the UTSA Roadrunners soccer and track-and-field facilities.
+Located less than 2 miles west of the Main Campus, the 125-acre Park West Campus is currently home to the UTSA Roadrunners soccer and track-and-field facilities.
 Park West is also designated as a host site for community sporting events.
-Construction of a new 80,000-square-foot state of the art outpatient facility is slated to be complete by summer 2023, once complete it will offer Student-athletes access to enhanced imaging and surgical services, primary care, orthopedics, physical therapy and other specialties.
-The center will ultimately support the sports medicine program for UTSA student-athletes and provide future collaborative opportunities in academics, research and health care delivery.
+Construction of a new outpatient facility is slated to be complete by summer 2023.

 The Southwest Campus as viewed from the River.

 Southwest Campus

 The Southwest Campus is located on the San Antonio River in downtown San Antonio.
-Considered an "urban oasis", the campus has been a place of learning for more than 165 years.
 The buildings and campus were originally known as the Ursuline Convent and Academy, which opened in 1851.
-The campus is now home to part of the UTSA School of Art.
+The campus is now part of the UTSA School of Art.